TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 and a definition file (`EntityLang-Folding.esv`).
 The first file is automatically generated from your syntax definition, each time the project is built.
 You can use the second file to customize the editor.
-You should specify additional folding rules in this files.
+You should specify additional folding rules in this file.
 It is important, to include only those structures, where folding is reasonable.

 ### Completion Templates